 Feature Available on Web App

 Sometimes a parent’s payment does not go as expected.
-Being aware of these occurrences and following up in a timely manner is vital to insure that your program is paid for services rendered and parents are aware of what is happening on their student’s billing account.
+Being aware of these occurrences and following up in a timely manner is vital to ensure that your program is paid for services rendered and parents are aware of what is happening on their student’s billing account.

 Table of Contents

 If a payment made against a balance fails, brightwheel will immediately alert both the program administrator and the parent via email.

 Please Note: If the failed payment was made via Autopay, it will not be automatically attempted again until the next statement becomes due.
 The parent or payer must manually make the payment through their brightwheel account.